-Recent macroeconomic challenges (including high levels of inflation and high interest rates), the tight labor market, and the lingering effects of the COVID-19 pandemic continue to adversely affect workforces, organizations, governments, clients, economies, and financial markets globally.
+Recent macroeconomic challenges (including high levels of inflation and high interest rates) and the tight labor market continue to adversely affect workforces, organizations, governments, clients, economies, and financial markets globally.
 These factors have disrupted the normal operations of many businesses, including our business.
 These factors have also placed the national healthcare system under significant operational and budgetary strain, and will likely continue to do so in the near term.